How Chronic High Cortisol Levels Are Messing with Your Fitness Goals

 But on the other side of the coin, some of these health and wellness products and lifestyle changes are really helping us get to healthy weights and, more importantly, helping us be healthier!
 However, as many of us have also discovered once or thrice, we can be trying our best to keep a healthy diet and fitness routine and still have trouble getting the scale to reflect those efforts.

 While weight and metabolism are extremely complex and a balance of numerous systems and signals, there are certain black hats that can do a lot of harm all on their own.
-One of those is cortisol, and if you’re like 100% of the population: chronically stressed – then your high cortisol levels may be a part of the reason you can’t lose those last 10 pounds.
+One of those is cortisol: the stress hormone, and if you’re like 100% of the population: chronically stressed – then your high consistently high levels of this double-edged chemical may be a part of the reason you can’t lose those last 10 pounds.

-Cortisol is the hormone your body releases as a response to a stressor.
-It triggers a series of events that puts your body into fight-flight-or-freeze mode in order to overcome a stressful event:
+The hormone your body releases as a response to a stressor triggers a series of events that puts your body into fight-flight-or-freeze mode in order to overcome a stressful event:

-• Increased heart rate and blood pressure: Cortisol causes the heart to beat faster and the blood pressure to rise to prepare the body to survive danger.
+• Increased heart rate and blood pressure: causes the heart to beat faster and the blood pressure to rise to prepare the body to survive danger

-• Increased blood sugar levels: Cortisol causes the liver to release glucose, which provides the body with energy to deal with the stressor.
+• Increased blood sugar levels: causes the liver to release glucose, which provides the body with energy to deal with the stressor

-• Suppression of the immune system: Cortisol suppresses the immune system to free up more energy for the body to survive the stressful event.
+• Suppression of the immune system: suppresses the immune system to free up more energy for the body to survive the stressful event

-• Increased appetite: Cortisol can increase appetite in an attempt to provide the body with the energy it needs to deal with stress.
-It specifically causes fat storage around the abdomen.
+• Increased appetite: increases appetite in an attempt to provide the body with the energy it needs to deal with stress, encouraging fat storage around the abdomen

-• Cortisol signals your adrenal system to go into overdrive.
-Adrenaline is released to increase focus and alertness, the sympathetic nervous system is stimulated, and melatonin production is suppressed.
+• Signals your energy-mobilization system to go into overdrive.
+Additional pro-stress hormones released to increase focus and alertness in your mind and body.

 Here’s the issue: this survival system is meant for finite events: hunting a mastodon, fleeing a raiding party, overcoming the last 300 miles of a seasonal migration.
 Evolutionarily, it’s what helped us get to where we are today.
 Now, our 24/7, overwrought lives are low-grade signaling our stress response all the time.
-And long-term, these high cortisol levels wreak havoc.
+And long-term, chronic high levels of pro-stress chemicals floating throughout your blood stream wreaks havoc.

-What are the Negative Effects of High Cortisol?
+What are the Negative Effects of High Stress?

-Chronically-raised cortisol levels actually eat at your telomeres, which protect your cells from disease, dysfunction and death.
-High cortisol levels long-term are linked to a number of pretty serious issues:
+Chronically-raised stress levels may actually eat at your telomeres, which are the shields protect your cells from disease, dysfunction and death.
+Consistent levels of high stress long-term is linked to a number of pretty serious issues:

 • Cognitive impairments